jammykam/Rendering-Chrome-for-Sitecore-Components/README.md

 Note that there is slight different in the JavaScript between Sitecore 8.0 and 8.1 and therefore there is a different file based on your version.
 You need to remove the `.sc80` from the file.
 If you're compiling the code yourself, also note that `PageMode` was changed to `IsExperienceEditor` in Sitecore 8.1 so you may get compile error for earlier versions so you'll need to change this line.

+Set `<setting name="RenderingChrome.DisplayExtededInfo" value="false" />` in environments you do not wish to show extended information for components (the View/Controller details) i.e. on Production environment.

 ## Screenshots

 ![Regular Experience Editor Mode](screenshots/highlight-regular-ee-mode.png?raw=true "Regular Experience Editor Mode")